 Development & Updates

-Salesforce is also actively pushing customers towards SFRA, even though a new headless architecture has become available (PWA Kit).
-The reason for this will become more apparent as you continue reading.
+Salesforce is also actively pushing customers towards SFRA, even though a newer headless architecture exists (PWA Kit).
+Why, when something newer is on the table?
+Keep reading.

 I will keep this short.
 Third parties are actively integrating with SFRA and updating their cartridges!

 So choosing to go with SFRA now will be a good base for years to come.
-But be sure to continue reading, as the PWA Kit solution may be attractive for your organization!
+But be sure to continue reading, as PWA Kit itself may be attractive for your organisation!

 PWA Kit & Managed Runtime